 It involves all members of the organization, from the board of directors to frontline staff as well as members of the community including patients and families and community partners.
 It allows to better understand how to make better use of resources, increase efficiency, enhance quality and safety, and reduce risk.

-This rigorous process is on-going over a 3-year cycle and concludes with an intense week of review by a team of external surveyors.
+This rigorous process is an on-going cycle and concludes with an intense review by a team of external surveyors.
 During the cycle, the organization is evaluated against best-in-class standards established by Health Standards Organization (HSO).

 We choose to participate in the Accreditation Canada QMENTUM process.
 Ensuring we continually apply the highest quality improvement, every day, with everyone who requires our services.